systemlibrary/systemlibrary-common-episerver/source/SystemLibrary.Common.Episerver/Install.md

 2. Add EPiServer.Framework >= 12.8.0
 3. Add Episerver.Cms >= 12.8.0
 4. Add EPiServer.CMS.AspNetCore.Routing >= 12.8.0
-5. Add SystemLibrary.Common.Episerver >= 6.0.0.2
+5. Add latest version of SystemLibrary.Common.Episerver
 6. Rename "Program.cs" to "Startup.cs"
 7. Create module.config at root in your web project, make sure its build is set to "Content" in your project
 8. Create appSettings.json at root in your web project, make sure its build is set to "Content" in your project